magic-note.ai — guide — 120×42

 🎙 AudioWAV recording from your mic or a selected app.
 Tap to play.Toolbar → Mic

-💬 AI ReplyA Claude response, streamed in and saved permanently to the card.Appears automatically after AI dialog
+💬 AI ReplyA streamed model response, saved permanently to the card.Appears automatically after AI dialog

 ✏️ DrawingFreehand sketch saved as PNG.Toolbar → Draw